jadianes/data-science-your-way/sentiment/codementor.md

 corpus <- tm_map(corpus, stemDocument)
 ```

 First we put everything in lowercase.
 The second transformation is needed in order to have each document in the format we will need later on.
-Then we remove punctuation, english stopwords, strip whitespaces, and [stem](https://en.wikipedia.org/wiki/Stemming) each word.
+Then we remove punctuation, english stop words, strip white spaces, and [stem](https://en.wikipedia.org/wiki/Stemming) each word.
 Right now, the first entry now looks like this.

 ```r